wzwv587/wzwv587/README.md

 - 👋 Hi, I’m @wzwv587
 - 👀 I’m interested in 2D materials and computaional methods
-- 🌱 I’m currently learning TBPM
+- 🌱 I’m currently learning algorithm and AI
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me zewen.wu@ru.nl